Anti-American sentiment in Korea: PSY's anti-American performance

 In 2002, PSY and some pop stars participated in an anti-American concert in response to the incident.
 PSY lifted up a model of a U.S. M2 Bradley armoured vehicle and smashed it, and rapped the song "Dear American".
 The song was written by a South Korean band to condemn the United States and its military for its role in the Iraq War.
 The anti-American lyrics saying, "Kill those fucking Yankees who have been torturing Iraqi captives and those who ordered them to torture," and "Kill them all slowly and painfully," as well as "daughters, mothers, daughters-in-law and fathers."
-In December 2012, he issued an apology to the US Military.
+In December 2012, he issued an apology to the U.S. Military.

 Apolo Ohno 2002 Winter Olympics controversy

-In Salt Lake City, Utah, Apolo Anton Ohno emerged as a popular athlete among US fans for reportedly charming them with his cheerful attitude and laid-back style.
-He became the face of short track speed skating in the US, which was a relatively new and unknown sport at the time, and carried the medal hopes of America in that sport.
+In Salt Lake City, Utah, Apolo Anton Ohno emerged as a popular athlete among U.S. fans for reportedly charming them with his cheerful attitude and laid-back style.
+He became the face of short track speed skating in the U.S., which was a relatively new and unknown sport at the time, and carried the medal hopes of America in that sport.
 Ohno medaled in two events, although there was some controversy associated with the results.

 In the 1500 m race, Ohno won the gold medal, with a time of 2:18.541.
 During the 1500 m final race, South Korean Kim Dong-sung was first across the finish line, but was disqualified for blocking Ohno, in what is called cross tracking.
 Ohno was in second place with three laps remaining, and on his third attempt to pass on the final lap, Kim drifted slightly to the inside where Ohno raised his arms and came out of his crouch to signal that he was blocked.
 Fourth-place finisher of the same race, Fabio Carta of Italy, showed his disagreement with the decision saying that it was "absurd that the Korean was disqualified."
 China's Li Jiajun, who moved from bronze to silver, remained neutral saying: "I respect the decision of the referee, I'm not going to say any more."
 Steven Bradbury of Australia, the 1000 m gold medal winner, also shared his views: "Whether Dong-Sung moved across enough to be called for cross-tracking, I don't know, he obviously moved across a bit.
 It's the judge's interpretation.
 A lot of people will say it was right and a lot of people will say it's wrong.
 I've seen moves like that before that were not called.
 But I've seen them called too."